What is the Victorian Human Rights Charter?

 What can I do if my human rights have been breached?

-Under the Charter, the Ombudsman also has the power to investigate whether any administrative action is incompatible with a human right.
+Under the Charter, the Victorian Ombudsman also has the power to investigate whether any administrative action is incompatible with a human right.